Non-Prescription Commercial Diets for Dogs with Kidney Disease

 Introduction

-Remember that low protein is unnecessary and even harmful unless your dog is uremic, but low phosphorus is advisable.
+Remember that feeding a low protein diet is unnecessary and even harmful unless your dog is uremic, but low phosphorus is advisable.
 Moderate protein reduction may be required if your dog has proteinuria (significant protein in the urine).
 Canned food may be preferable to dry, as the extra moisture can help your dog stay hydrated, though you can add water to dry food to accomplish the same purpose.

 For comparison purposes, most regular commercial diets have around 1-2% phosphorus on a dry matter basis.
 A dog with early stage kidney disease should be limited to no more than 0.6% phosphorus on a dry matter basis.
 Another way to figure it is that you want to feed no more than 30 mg phosphorus per pound of your dog's body weight daily if your dog has early stage kidney disease (less is better).
 These numbers must be reduced further for dogs with moderate stage kidney disease.